REG 10.10.04 - Centers and Institutes

 • The Center or Institute's relationship to or potential impact upon the existing academic departments, colleges and/or schools, and other Centers and Institutes in the UNC System.

-• The name of the proposed director, and a detailed description of any proposed advisory committees or directive boards.
+• The name of the proposed Director, and a detailed description of any proposed advisory committees or directive boards.

 • Budget estimates for the first (1st) year of operation, projections for the following four (4) years, and anticipated sources of funding.

-• A statement identifying the current space and capital equipment that have been secured for the operation of the Center or Institute and realistic projections of future needs.
+• A statement identifying the current space and capital equipment that have been secured for the operation of the Center or Institute and realistic 5-year projections of future needs.

 • A statement regarding the efficacy of plans implemented to assure proper recognition of participating junior faculty where relevant.

-• A statement about anticipated effects of the proposed unit on the instructional programs of NC STATE, and the provisions for advanced or graduate training or degree programs.
+• A statement about anticipated effects of the proposed unit on the instructional programs of NC State, and the provisions for advanced or graduate training or degree programs.

-• A description of the proposed Center or Institute's administrative structure, including an organizational chart showing the relationship of the proposed Center or Institute to the existing organizations of NC STATE and the internal organization of the proposed Center or Institute.
+• A description of the proposed Center or Institute's administrative structure, including an organizational chart showing the relationship of the proposed Center or Institute to the existing organizations of NC State and the internal organization of the proposed Center or Institute.

 5.2 Managing an Established Center or Institute

-Management of an established Center includes monitoring and reviewing Center or Institute activities and plans through periodic contact (site visits, Advisory Committee meetings, internal and external professional evaluations, etc.) and reporting (annual University and Center/Institute written reports), modifying Center or Institute activities and plans as required, or when warranted, disestablishing a Center or Institute.
+Management of an established Center includes monitoring and reviewing Center or Institute activities and plans through periodic contact (site visits, Advisory Committee meetings, internal and external professional evaluations, etc.) and reporting (annual University and Center/Institute written reports), modifying Center or Institute activities and plans as required, or when warranted, discontinuing a Center or Institute.